15 Most Beautiful Castles in Belgium

 You won’t be disappointed though.
 Just the view you get from the outside is worth a trip to the Château de Beloeil (Beloeil Castle) with its rounded turrets surrounded by water.
 A building like no other, well worth the visit, even just to see the outside.

-The castle is still the private property of the family de Ligne, they stay there since the XIVth century.
+The Belgian chateau is still the private property of the family de Ligne, they stay there since the XIVth century.

 Where: Rue du Château 11, 7970 Beloeil, Hainaut

 Visiting Times: Yes, from 1.00 pm during weekends and public holidays from April to June; daily from 1.00 pm from July to September